usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

+There are several ways in which form fields can be invalid: a required field in blank, the entry is too short or long, the entry does not satisfy a specific format, etc.

+To show an error on a blank field that is required, include the field in the array under the `required` property in the `schema`.
+An error on that field will automatically be rendered if the field is blank.

+To show an error on a field for any other reason (e.g., it has not met certain data requirements), pass a validation function to the array for the `ui:validations` property under that field in `uiSchema`.

-Adding a field to the `required` property in `schema` will automatically render an error on the field if it is blank.
-There are [default error messages](/src/js/validations.js#L24) for different situations.
-If you want to display a custom error message, add the message you want to the `ui:errorMessages` object in the `uiSchema`.
-You must add the error message as a key value pair: the key is the `schema` property that the data is in violation of (e.g., the entry doesn't match the requirements of the `pattern` property), and the value is the text of the error message.
-You may have more than 1 message in the `ui:errorMessages` object; they will be evaluated in order.
+The error message that is displayed can either be a default message or one that you specify.
+There are several [default error messages](/src/js/validations.js#L24) for different situations.

+To show a custom error message, add the message to the `ui:errorMessages` object in the `uiSchema` as a key value pair:

+- The key is the `schema` property that the data is in violation of (e.g., the entry doesn't match the requirements of the `pattern` property)
+- The value is the text of the error message.

+When you include multiple messages in the `ui:errorMessages` object, they will be evaluated in order.

 Your config file may look like this:
 ```